-3.5 Opening Books and Endgame Databases
+Openings Books and Endgame Databases

 Just as for humans, good opening play is an important part of a strong chess program.
 The best programs invariable have opening books prepared by chess masters.
 Not only do the masters manually prepare new openings lines, but computers are also used to verify existing analysis in the hope of finding flaws or further improvements.
 The opening book must guide the program to positions that are not only favorable, but also well suited to the computer's play.
 This often implies avoiding closed positions in favor of more open and tactical ones.
 The importance of having a good opening book is evident from the fact that the top commercial programs specifically prepare opening lines against other top programs.
-Therefore, to prevent both chess programs and human players from repeatedly exploiting the same opening mistakes, some programs automatically update their opening book during a game; deleting lines that lead to inferior positions soon after deviating from the book, while adding others that showed promise.
-Similar concepts were tried in earlier chess programs such as BEBE (Scherzer, Scherzer, and Tjaden, 1990).
-It stored positions from its previous games in a special long-term transposition table, thus preventing the program from making the same mistake twice.
+Therefore, to prevent both chess programs and human players from repeatedly exploiting the same opening mistakes, some programs automatically update their opening book during a game; deleting lines that lead to an inferior positions soon after deviating from the book, while adding others that showed promise.
+Similar concepts were tried in earlier chess programs such as BEBE (Scherzer, Scherzer, & Tjaden 1990).
+It stored positions from its previous games in a special long term transposition table, thus preventing the program from making the same mistake twice.

 Pre-calculated endgame databases are also available, for endgames with 5 or fewer pieces.
 When arriving at a position in the database, the programs play the best moves from there without any search.
-A database construction is described in detail by Van den Herik and Herschberg (1985).
-The endgame databases by Ken Thompson (1986) are made publicly and are therefore used in many chess programs.